isomerpages/ura-lkywcp/index.md

         button: About the Prize
         url: /about-the-prize/
     - infopic:
-        title: Breathing better in our cities
+        title: The Prize for cities
-        subtitle: Feature article
+        subtitle:
-        description: Discover how cities are using clean energy tech to lower emissions and improve air quality.
+        description: The only Prize in the world that looks at the holistic transformation of cities over a period of 10-20 years.
-        button: Feature story
+        button:
-        url: /resources/features/cleaner-air/
+        url:
         image: /images/features/2023/shenzhen-air.jpg
         alt: Clean air
     - infopic: